 NATIONAL CHOCOLATE CANDY DAY

-- In 1828, thanks to the invention of Dutch chemist Coenraad Van Houten, we can enjoy chocolate in the form we have today.
-His hydraulic press made it possible to remove the cocoa butter from the cacao-producing a powder opening the way for the first chocolate confections.
+In 1828, Dutch inventor and chemist, Coenraad Van Houten, developed a way to produce chocolate in solid form.
+His hydraulic press made it possible to remove the cocoa butter from the cacao.
+His invention leads to producing a powder opening the way for the first chocolate confections.
+It’s thanks to Van Houten we can enjoy the variety of chocolates we do today.

-- Whitman’s produced their first box of chocolate.
+- Whitman’s produced their first box of chocolate in 1842.

 - The invention of the conching machine by Rodolphe Lindt in 1879 ushered in mass production of the creamy treat.